 - Defines the behaviors you want the people to exhibit to produce those results

 - Determines the information or knowledge you need to provide to get the intended behaviors

 - Determines the modality in which the training should be delivered to get a positive response.

 James and Wendy have said that one of the problems with implementing the Four Levels has actually been that instructional designers have attempted to apply the four levels after a program has been developed and delivered.
-They say it is difficult, if not impossible, to create significant training value that way.
+It's difficult to estimate training value that way.

-The final issue is, what is the most important take-away from the “complete” model?
+What is the most important take-away from the “complete” model?
 Is it (1) the upside- down/right-side-up model or (2) is it using the Four Levels as an integral part of every phase of the training program?
-In my opinion, the answer encompasses the two-pronged planning and data collection approach as well as consideration of all four levels from beginning to end—at every step in the training program design, execution, and measurement.
+The answer could encompasses the two-pronged planning and data collection approach as well as consideration of all four levels from beginning to end—at every step in the training program design, execution, and measurement.